-Each semester the school administers a course evaluation directed to all students in undergraduate and IELI classes.
+Each semester the school administers a course evaluation directed to all students in undergraduate and IELI courses.
 This automated survey produces useful feedback, which the teacher and school can use to improve the quality of instruction.
 The process gathers information about the impact of learning and of teaching practices on student learning.
 The purpose of this automated and anonymous process is to:

-- facilitate the routine evaluation of each course: - encourage teaching staff to reflect on effective course design and delivery; - provide a mechanism for students to provide feedback to enhance the quality of learning and teaching; - collect information concerning the implementation of the Institutional Learning Outcomes (ILOs) and the Student Learning Outcomes (SLOs), and: - gather evidence that may be used to demonstrate quality teaching and curriculum design.
+- facilitate the routine evaluation of each course; - encourage teaching staff to reflect on effective course design and delivery; - provide a mechanism for students to provide feedback to enhance the quality of learning and teaching; - collect information concerning the implementation of the Core Competencies (CCs) and the Program Learning Outcomes (PLOs), and; - gather evidence that may be used to demonstrate quality teaching and curriculum design.